Jane2019/School-work/Stochastic simulation/README.md

   We just did the queue simulation, not involve the labour cost and system cost optimazition, that is another big project :)

-  We used Scipy and part of the code is provided in the class by the coordinator.
+  We used Simpy and part of the code is provided in the class by the coordinator.